 - 5 Allow students opportunities to answer questions generated through the K-W-L chart.
-Students could investigate websites, read passages or books related to the topic. - Summative: As a class, ask students to discuss the following question: How is the Statue of Liberty a symbol of immigration?
+Students could investigate websites, read passages or books related to the topic.
+Possible resources are available on this online choice board. - 6 Formative Assessment: Distribute the 3-2-1 Reflection worksheet to students.
+Either as a class, in small groups or individually, students will complete the worksheet.
+After they have had time to share their answers, ask students to discuss the following question: How is the Statue of Liberty a symbol of immigration?